 There are genetic tests and services that are available; however, they by no means will look for all genetic abnormalities.
 Birth defects can be from inherited factors and can also occur randomly in people with no family history of a disorder.
 Women over the age of 35 have the greatest risk of having a baby with birth defects.
 We offer genetic testing to all our obstetrical patients.

 These tests are not mandatory and in some cases insurance policies do not cover them.
-If you would like to check coverage for genetic testing with your insurance company, the Current Procedural Terminology (CPT) codes are provided below.
+If you would like to check coverage for genetic testing, please speak to your physician about which tests are planned and information can be given to help you find out more information.

 Regardless, we cannot guarantee that your insurance company will ultimately cover these tests – coverage is variable.
 These tests will not tell you for certain if there are abnormalities, but will inform you as to the likelihood of an abnormality.
 When deciding whether you want to do the testing, we encourage patients to think about what they will do with the information they receive considering the false positive rate.
 On the other hand, it can be helpful information to look into further with a high risk specialist; especially if there is something that could be planned for, i.e. heart defect in Down syndrome.

 - Down Syndrome – This is where there is an extra chromosome 21.
-This is the most frequent chromosomal disorder; commonly resulting in some degree of mental retardation, heart abnormalities and other birth defects.
+This is the most frequent chromosomal disorder; commonly resulting in some degree of intellectual disability, heart abnormalities and other birth defects.

 - Trisomy 18/13 – This is where there is an extra chromosome on either 18 or 13.
-Both result in severe mental retardation and physical disfigurement.
+Both result in severe developmental disability and physical disfigurement.
 Many of these pregnancies do not survive, and if they do, many of these newborns die in their first year of life.

 - Open Neural Tube Defect – This is a major birth defect where the bones of the spine do not close around the spinal cord.
 This can cause varying levels of paralysis and other problems of the central nervous system.